syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

 ---
 layout: post
-title: Getting Stared with Blazor Chart in WebAssembly | Syncfusion
+title: Getting Stared with Blazor Charts in WebAssembly | Syncfusion
-description: Learn here all about Getting Started with Syncfusion Blazor Chart in Blazor WebAssembly (WASM) App using Visual Studio and more.
+description: Learn here all about Getting Started with Syncfusion Blazor Charts in Blazor WebAssembly (WASM) App using Visual Studio and more.
 platform: Blazor
 control: Chart
 documentation: ug